A guide to civilian housing schemes, temporary and transit accommodation and homelessness.

 If you have been the subject of emergency evacuation from overseas or you are in transit between postings, retiring, or you have welfare housing issues; the Services Cotswold Centre at Corsham provides a secure affordable place to stay in temporary housing for families of serving personnel from all 3 services.

 In the case of estranged families and those leaving the services, the family is to include 1 child.

-The secure 25 acre site has its own well appointed amenity centre with internet connection, Tavern Bar, games hall (including large screen TV), launderette and children’s playground.
+The secure 25 acre site has an amenity centre with internet connection, Tavern Bar, games hall (including large screen TV), launderette and children’s playground.